United4Surveillance/signal-detection-tool/inst/rmd/help_tab.Rmd

 Using this tool, it is only possible to perform signal detection upon one kind of pathogen at a time.
 Thus if data about multiple pathogens exist in data, one will be selected.

 #### Filters
 You can choose to investigate a subset of your data according to the filters you select.
-When filtering upon one or more variables, whether it be choosing a specific timeperiod through `date_report` and / or selecting only the `age_group`s 00-29, then that is the subset of data used to train the outbreak detection algorithms and is shown on the timeseries visualisation.
+When filtering upon one or more variables, whether it be choosing a specific timeperiod through date_report and / or selecting only the age_groups 00-29, then that is the subset of data used to train the outbreak detection algorithms and is shown on the timeseries visualisation.

 #### Strata
 You can choose to stratify by up to three variables.
 Choosing a variable for stratification means that signals will be examined for each level of chosen strata(s).
-For example, if the variable `age_group` is one of chosen stratas, then each `age_group` level, e.g. "00-04", "05-09" etc., will be examined for signals.
-This strata examination will be shown both in the result table found at the bottom of the `signals` tab, and additionally, a strata-specific visualisation or table is shown on the top of the `signals` tab.
-Choosing a strata will not affect the timeseries visualisation in the `signals` tab.
+For example, if the variable age_group is one of chosen stratas, then each age_group level, e.g. "00-04", "05-09" etc., will be examined for signals.
+This strata examination will be shown both in the result table found at the bottom of the `Signals` tab, and additionally, a strata-specific visualisation or table is shown on the top of the `Signals` tab.
+Choosing a strata will not affect the timeseries visualisation in the `Signals` tab.

 #### Signal detection period
 Here you can set the number of weeks you want to generate signals for.
 The signals are generated for the most recent weeks, which is also dependent on if any filtering is done.